coady/lupyne/docs/index.rst

 ..
-Lupyne documentation master file, created by sphinx-quickstart on Wed Sep 28 15:41:40 2011.
+Lupyne documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.